OPALX-project/OPALX-project.github.io/runOPAL.md

 Make sure the `OPAL_EXE_PATH` is set correctly.
 This is automatically done when using modules on Merlin, otherwise you need to set it accordingly.

-From the TEMPLATES directory the *foo.tmpl* file is taken and the values are replaced.
+If no OPTIMIZER directory is set, then runOPAL runs regular simulation by default: the *foo.tmpl* file is taken from the TEMPLATES directory and the values are replaced using *foo.data* file in the working directory.
+If OPTIMIZER directory is set in the environment (and no *--noopt*), runOPAL runs optimization job (see Example 4).

 The field maps from the *FIELDMAPS* directory and the distributions from the *DISTRIBUTIONS* directory are linked to the directory where the simulation is executed.